teaguejobs/PROJECT-11/project11.md

 - Verify by checking our nfs server
 ![alt text](./verify%20ansible%20test.PNG)

-- Congratulations
+- **Congratulations
-You have just automated your routine tasks by implementing your first Ansible project!
+You have just automated your routine tasks by implementing your first Ansible project**